dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 It is set to `dltHub_dlt` by default, if you prefer not to share the application ID for privacy or other reasons, just set `application` to an empty string (`""`) will prevent this information from being sent to Snowflake or simply you can take advantage of this as well by setting your own value.
+:::note
+The `application` field enables Snowflake to identify details about connections made to Snowflake instances.
+Snowflake will use this identifier to better understand the usage patterns associated with specific partner integrations.
+It is set to `dltHub_dlt` by default, if you prefer not to share the application ID, just set `application` to an empty string (`""`).
 :::

 ### Setup the database user and permissions